samuelcamilodacosta/samuelcamilodacosta/README.md

     My name is Samuel Camilo da Costa.
     I'm a technology lover.
-    I always like to be learning new computer languages and solving problems.
+    I like to be learning new computer languages and solving problems.
     I hope you find what you want here.

     I have many hobbies.